|Location||2 weeks||3 weeks||4 weeks|

 One entire wing of the hospital is allocated to treatment of patients with cancer.
 The placements are ideal for medical students and electives and can be tailored to reflect your preferences, skills and experience however please be flexible and take into account the needs of the hospital at the time of your visit.
 Please advise your preferences on your Application Form.

-Medical students are able to join for their medical elective (after 2nd year) and can shadow the consultants and senior doctors and observe ward rounds, OPD clinics, theatre and surgical operations.
-Available areas are oncology, neuro surgical and emergency trauma unit.
-Less experienced students can observe and shadow in the emergency unit.
-More experienced students and young doctors and nurses may be able to assist with blood tests, vaccines and gain valuable medical work experience looking after patients, helping in the pharmacy or lab, taking vital measurements such as blood pressure and temperature, dispensing medication and assisting with nursing duties.
+Medical students are able to join for their medical elective and can shadow the consultants and senior doctors and observe ward rounds, OPD clinics, theatre and surgical operations.
+Available areas are oncology, neuro surgical and emergency department.
+O&G electives are also available at the nearby maternity hospital.
+More experienced students may be able to assist with blood tests, vaccines and gain valuable medical work experience looking after patients, helping in the pharmacy or lab, taking vital measurements such as blood pressure and temperature, dispensing medication and assisting with nursing duties.

 We offer placements in a number of local primary schools where the demand for English teachers in Sri Lanka is overwhelming.
 The majority of schoolchildren speak Sinhalese and, despite English being regularly heard through music and films, Sri Lankan children have very little opportunity to practise speaking the language.
 Help is needed to develop their confidence, increase their fluency and practise their pronunciation as well as help with their reading, writing, maths, science, art, crafts and/or sports.
 Make a difference to the lives of the children by helping them gain an education.
-No formal qualifications are required and we can provide some suggested activities for the classroom.
+No formal teaching qualifications are required and we can provide some suggested activities for the classroom.
+Medical volunteers are welcomed to undertake health checks as well as provide lessons in health and hygiene.

 The women’s shelter option is for female volunteers only and has been established to provide support and guidance to women who have suffered from domestic violence, as well as being a safe refuge where women can share experiences and rebuild their confidence.
 Working for this very worthwhile cause can be incredibly rewarding and encourages you to use your creative side to build bonds and engage with the women.

 The Centre provides support for children with disabilities to help them develop their educational, social and life skills.
 Vocational training is also provided to assist the vulnerable and marginalised members of the community to make handicrafts and sell them through various outlets.
 Get involved with a range of activities including art, crafts, singing and taking care of the children.
-Assist with their physio treatments, exercises and games to help improve the lives of these people.
+Assist with their physiotherapy treatments, exercises and games to help improve the lives of these people.
+Medical volunteers can undertake health checks and provide guidance to the local staff on first aid and patient management.

 On arrival at Colombo Airport you will be driven to your accommodation, where you will be based for the duration of your stay.
 Your accommodation will be within a local homestay, the perfect way for you to learn about the Sri Lankan culture, improve your language skills and experience the Sri Lankan way of life.
 Your air-conditioned accommodation will be clean, secure and comfortable.
 You may be sharing a room with fellow volunteers and will have an ensuite bathroom.
 Three meals a day are included as well as bottled water, tea and coffee.